n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 | **RC** |      | `RD` | `SD`  |            |
 | **DC** |      | `SD` | `SD`  |            |

-These replacements take the place of both GSUB substitutions and GPOS positioning in modern OpenType fonts.
+These replacements take the place of both <abbr>GSUB</abbr> substitutions and GPOS positioning in modern OpenType fonts.

 Shaping engines can replace the original codepoints with the